neurobagel/documentation/docs/user_guide/config.md

         Make sure to not share your password files with others.

-2. **Review and change as necessary** values of the following variables in `.env` based on your data sharing requirements:
+2. **Review and change as necessary** values of the following variables in `.env` from their defaults, based on your data sharing requirements:
     - `NB_RETURN_AGG`
     - `NB_MIN_CELL_SIZE`
+    !!! info
+        You can change these values at any time.

 ## Configuring local node names and URLs for federation